BeryJu/beryju.io/content/blog/2025-05-implementing-eap/index.md

 In the very beginning I didn't even know how to test this properly and so all my initial tests were done using a separate SSID setup on my access-point and configuring that to use the RADIUS server running on my laptop.
 This obviously didn't give me much data to help figure out what's happening as I was also using my iPhone as a test-device.
 Luckily I found out about [`eapol_test`](https://manpages.debian.org/testing/eapoltest/eapol_test.8.en.html) somewhat shortly after.
 This tool allows for testing various WiFi authentication methods from a Linux machine, and is **very** verbose with its logging.

+#### The sidequest of Wireshark

+At this point I also noticed a very annoying issue that by now I'm pretty sure is a Wireshark bug; RADIUS packets with somewhat larger EAP payload would not be correctly parsed by Wireshark.

+{{< figure src="wireshark-bug.png" position="center" caption="Wireshark screenshot of a successful authentication using standard `eapol_test`" >}}

+This threw me off quite a bit as this was showing up whether or nor the authentication was successful.
+No matter if I used `eapol_test` or an iPad as test device.
+After a couple hours of researching and trying to dissect `eapol_test` I found that it sets its maximum fragment size to [1398 bytes](https://w1.fi/wpa_supplicant/devel/config__ssid_8h.html), which Wireshark doesn't seem to like.
+Cloning the code for it, editing `wpa_supplicant/config_ssid.h`, and setting `DEFAULT_FRAGMENT_SIZE` to something like `1000` and then running `make eapol_test` fixed this issue and allowed to me to look at the full conversation in Wireshark.

+Sigh that took a couple hours to figure out; end of the sidequest.

+---

 The first hurdle was getting [EAP-TLS] to work.
 I chose this protocol as it both secure but also very widely supported, especially for the use with WPA2/3 enterprise for WiFi authentication.

 Luckily I was able to find a client implementation of EAP-TLS in Go, however it relied on a customized version of Go's `crypto/tls` package.
 This wasn't a great omen as the main thing I was trying to avoid was writing any TLS code myself, as this is almost never ever a good idea.